Undergraduate Catalog

 Alumni Association

 College of Arts and Sciences students become members of the Alumni Association upon graduation and gain access to a variety of alumni services and benefits.
 Membership is automatic and there is no fee to join.
 Coordinated by the Office of Alumni and Parent Engagement and governed by the national Board of Alumni, the Alumni Association has more than 30,000 members.
 The Alumni Association promotes on-campus, regional, and virtual events to foster lifelong connections that engage alumni, students, and their families with Lewis & Clark College.
 Supported by alumni chapters, regional events take place across the United States and around the globe.
 In addition, the Alumni Association provides opportunities for continuing education, career networking, and lifelong learning.
-An annual calendar of events includes happy hours, Homecoming and Family Weekend, an Alumni Honors Celebration, Alumni and Reunion Weekend, on-campus and virtual career panels, and several additional events around the United States and overseas.
-The Alumni Gatehouse is the home of the Alumni Association, and includes a lounge available to small groups of students and alumni for meetings and social activities.
+An annual calendar of events includes happy hours, Homecoming and Family Weekend, an Alumni Honors Celebration, Alumni Weekend and reunions, on-campus and virtual career panels, and several additional events around the United States and overseas.
+The Alumni Gatehouse is the home of the Alumni Association and includes a lounge available to small groups of students and alumni for meetings and social activities.
 The Gatehouse is also the home of the Student Alumni Association, a leadership group dedicated to promoting meaningful connections between students and alumni.

 Members of the Board of Alumni serve as representatives of the worldwide alumni community.
 Board members facilitate the relationship between Lewis & Clark and its alumni to maintain and deepen lifelong connections between the institution and the alumni, as well as across generations, in geographic areas, and within affinity groups.
 Board members serve in various capacities, including event promotion, equity and inclusion awareness, fundraising, career networking, and other special projects.
-Members are nominated by the Lewis & Clark community and elected by the sitting board, and may serve up to two three-year terms.
+Members are nominated by the Lewis & Clark community and elected by the sitting board and may serve up to two three-year terms.

 Campus Living